cerndigitalmemory/oais-web/README.md

 OAIS Web expects the OAIS Platform API on `/api/` (you can change the endpoint in `api.js`, setting `API_URL`), served from the same host (or the cookie exchange won't work).

 Check [the OAIS-platform documentation](https://gitlab.cern.ch/digitalmemory/oais-platform) to quickly deploy a development instance of the whole stack with hot reload on both the backend and the frontend.

+Code is linted with ESLint and formatted with Prettier.